Holographic Network, Entanglement Wedge and Traversable Parallel Universe: Conclusions and Discussions

 \section{Conclusions and Discussions}

 This paper examines a holographic network that features different conformal field theories (CFTs) at its edges.
 We focus on Gauss-Bonnet (GB) gravity with varying parameters across different bulk branches and explore various aspects of AdS/NCFT.
 We develop a new method, holographic Noether's theorem, to derive conservation laws at network nodes from the junction conditions on the Net-brane.
 This approach is much simpler than the Gauss-law method used in previous work \cite{Guo:2025sbm}.
 Additionally, we analyze the linear stability of the gravitational Kaluza-Klein (KK) modes on the Net-brane and obtain constraints on the GB couplings that are stronger than those found in AdS/CFT without Net-branes.
 Next, we study holographic entanglement entropy (HEE) and derive the connecting conditions of the Ryu-Takayanagi (RT) surfaces on the Net-brane.
 We explore various proposals for network entropy and confirm that type I and type II network entropies satisfy the holographic g-theorem in general dimensions, whereas type III network entropy remains non-negative.
 It suggests that type I and type II network entropies serve as effective measures of node degrees of freedom.
 In contrast, type III network entropy can characterize the information of internal edges.
 We also discuss the correlation functions of stress tensors and examine examples involving free scalars, as well as a holographic network with a tensionless Net-brane.
+We find that a tensionless Net-brane results in negative reflectivity at the node, suggesting that \( T=0 \) corresponds to a non-unitary parameter.

+We examine the wedge inclusion condition in AdS/NCFT, which stipulates that the entanglement wedge (EW) must encompass the causal wedge (CW), expressed as ``EW$\supseteq$CW."
+This relationship establishes a lower bound on the tension of Net-branes, which is stronger than the unitary bound derived from the positivity of holographic reflectivity \cite{Liu:2025khw}.
+Our findings indicate that the tension of Net-branes must be positive, and that an increase in the number of edges results in a larger lower bound on this tension.
+For the sake of simplicity, we focus on AdS$_3$/NCFT$_2$ in this paper.
+It would be interesting to extend these discussions further into higher dimensions.

 We carefully study the holographic compact network, characterized by edges with outer boundaries.
 Due to the non-zero Casimir effect \cite{Zhao:2025npv}, the vacuum state of a compact network corresponds to appropriately glued AdS solitons instead of the Poincaré AdS.
 We derive the joint conditions for the EOW branes on the Net-brane, and present some vacuum solutions in AdS$_3$/NCFT$_2$.
 For simplicity, we focus on the scenario in which the Casimir force is attractive at all edges in this paper.
 According to \cite{Zhao:2025npv}, it is also possible for the Casimir force to be repulsive at certain edges, given a specific range of parameters.
 We plan to address the gravity dual associated with this nontrivial case in our future work.